odinuv/web/course/not-a-student.md

 low -- few dollars per a year.
 This environment is much more stable and obviously ad-free.
 You can also get support from your service provider.

+Read more about deploying the application in [walkthrough](/walkthrough-slim/beginning/).

 ### Installing your own server on your PC
 You can use [PHP development server](http://php.net/manual/en/features.commandline.webserver.php).
 This means that you install PHP interpreter on your system, call `php -S localhost:8000` command in a terminal which opens specified